AppMonet/open_rtb_ecto/README.md

 [OpenRTB 2.6 Spec](https://iabtechlab.com/wp-content/uploads/2022/04/OpenRTB-2-6_FINAL.pdf)
 [OpenRTB 3.0 Spec](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/OpenRTB%20v3.0%20FINAL.md)

+Starting from version 1.0, this library requires Elixir 1.18.0 and above as it uses the new JSON module.

 ## Installation

 The package can be installed by adding `open_rtb_ecto` to your list of dependencies in `mix.exs`: